Visible Commons

 add to the commons ↓

 • Clear on first read.
-The whole pitch should make sense to a stranger with no background: no insider terms, no need to follow a link to understand it.
+The action shared should make sense to a stranger with no background: no insider terms, no need to follow a link to understand it.

 • Backed by checkable resources.
 Include at least one working link, but two or three is best (three max): organizations already doing it, a demo, a city program, a how-to.
 Real examples, not theory.

 • Under 500 words.
-If it can't be explained in 500 words, it isn't ready yet.
-The counter below will help.
+If it can't be explained in 500 words, it isn't ready yet (then consider submitting a video).

 Thank you, it's in.